pricklynut/testhub/README.md

         ```
     * in `app/config/parameters.yml` change db setting
     * only for production, change database driver in `app/config/parameters_prod.php`
-    * Mysql 5.7 by default goes with unacceptable settings, which causes errors.
+    * Mysql 5.7 by default needs some tweaks to work properly.
 For example, in attempts table we have
     two timestamp columns, and it crushes with "invalid default value".
     See [mysql bugtracker](https://bugs.mysql.com/bug.php?id=80163).
     In another case, app crushes with "cannot order by value that not presented in select list"
     [doctrine issue](https://github.com/doctrine/doctrine2/issues/5622)
-    To avoid that mistakes, remove "ONLY_FULL_GROUP_BY,NO_ZERO_IN_DATE,NO_ZERO_DATE" from sql_mode setting
+    To avoid that errors, remove "ONLY_FULL_GROUP_BY,NO_ZERO_IN_DATE,NO_ZERO_DATE" from sql_mode setting
     in `/etc/mysql/my.cnf`.
 I added equivalent command via migration, but it will work only for current session
-    (i.e. while you restart mysql).
+    (i.e. until you restart mysql).
     To avoid problems with utf-8, you should set default character set for server in my.cnf.